Vehicle Winterization and Storage: 6 Tips for Better Protection During the Winter

 A motorcycle being prepared for winter vehicle storage, courtesy Harley-Davidson, via Unsplash.

-If the vehicle you are protecting is a classic car, motorcycle or recreational vehicle, then you can simply remove the battery and store it in a protected place.
+If the vehicle you are protecting is a motorcycle or recreational vehicle, then you can simply remove the battery and store it in a protected place.
 However, this is not recommended for newer automobiles equipped with engine computers.

 In this circumstance, your best option is to hook up your vehicle’s battery to a trickle charger or battery tender.
 When purchasing the charger, look for one that has an auto shut-off feature.
 This feature will prevent overcharging and further protect the battery.